On-call 24 hours a day, 7 days a week, and 365 days a year

-The role of an interpreter varies from one environment to another the information below has been developed to help interpreters get familiar with the roles and duties of interpreters in Medical, legal, Community and Educational environments.
-The definitions pertaining to the Interpreters role, duties and ethical considerations provided below have been developed by various internationally recognized associations, educational experts and authorities on the field of interpretation such as
+The role of an interpreter varies from one environment to another the information below has been developed to help interpreters get familiar with the role of an language interpreter duties for Medical, legal, Community and Educational Interpreters.
+The definitions pertaining to the Interpreter role and responsibilities related to work and ethical considerations provided below have been developed by various internationally recognized associations, educational experts and authorities on the field of interpretation such as

 The National Association of the Deaf (NAD) and the Registry of Interpreters for the Deaf, Inc. (RID) uphold high standards of professionalism and ethical conduct for interpreters.
 Embodied in this Code of Professional Conduct (formerly known as the Code of Ethics) are seven tenets setting forth guiding principles, followed by illustrative behaviors.